 At least 13 civilians, including six infants, were killed, according to the Syrian Observatory for Human Rights.

-"The United States views with grave concern escalating violence in recent days in Idlib and neighboring areas prompted by Russian and Assad regime air strikes and artillery," State Department spokesman Robert Palladino said.
+"The United States views with grave concern escalating violence in recent days in Idlib and neighboring areas prompted by Russian and Assad regime air strikes and artillery," US State Department spokesman Robert Palladino said.

 "Despite Russia's claims to be targeting terrorists, these operations have caused dozens of civilian casualties and have targeted first responders as they attempt to save lives on the ground," he added.